KostyaTretyak/ng-stack/projects/forms/README.md

 // ...
 ```

-`formControl.value` you can validate with four methods:
+You can validate the `formControl` with four methods:

 ```ts
 import { Validators, FormControl } from '@ng-stack/forms';